Szymon Marciniak: Early career

 Marciniak was born in 1981 in Płock, Poland.
 The first sport he practiced in his youth was cycling.
 He changed this sport for football at the age of 15.
-He played in the junior squad of Wisła Płock claiming the fourth place at the Polish Junior Championships with the team.
+He played in the junior squad of Wisła Płock securing the fourth place at the Polish Junior Championships with the team.
 He also briefly played for the German Regionalliga club VfB Annaberg-Buchholz.
 He began his career as a football referee at the age of 21.
 Initially, he combined refereeing football matches with playing as an amateur footballer.
 In 2006, he switched to working as a football referee professionally.

 He officiated his first match in Poland's top professional league in 2009 at the GIEKSA Arena, in a game between GKS Bełchatów and Odra Wodzisław Śląski.
 Since then, he has refereed more than 300 matches in Ekstraklasa having been appointed the head referee in the 2016 Polish Cup final match as well as the 2017 Polish Super Cup.

 As of 2021, he has given 1201 yellow cards (on average four yellow cards per game), 79 red cards and has awarded 131 penalty kicks in over 300 Ekstraklasa matches he has refereed.